The Wrath of God.. A Forgotten Doctrine.

-A toddler in Washingon state beaten into a coma by his father over potty training… thousands of women in Nigeria and Kenya , among other Africa nations, raped by military and the police who often use rape and sexual slavery to intimidate communities, with an estimated 10 percent of cases ever successfully prosecuted.
-The more than more than a hundred people, killed over the course of a single week in drug-related shootings in Mexico (Actually you may be lucky to be just shot.. according to ‘official’ statistics about 65 people are kidnapped each month, (Please note that if you do happen to be kidnapped you stand the thought of being sawed to death, or have your head show up in a different place from the rest of your torso).
-The bodies of at least 30 people, including women and children, found in a mass grave in a mainly Sunni Arab area of Baghdad Violence torture and mayhem in Sri Lanka assaults against Jews and arson attacks on Jewish congregations in France, Sweden and Britain Football hooliganism in Britain Pirates that terrorize the high seas with an arsenal of high-tech weapons And on a slightly less violent, but still very serious scale..
+A toddler in Washingon state beaten into a coma by his father over potty training... thousands of women in Nigeria and Kenya , among other Africa nations, raped by military and the police who often use rape and sexual slavery to intimidate communities, with an estimated 10 percent of cases ever successfully prosecuted.
+The more than more than a hundred people, killed over the course of a single week in drug-related shootings in Mexico (Actually you may be lucky to be just shot.. according to 'official’ statistics about 65 people are kidnapped each month, (Please note that if you do happen to be kidnapped you stand the thought of being sawed to death, or have your head show up in a different place from the rest of your torso).
+The bodies of 153 Al-Qaeda victims, many of them women and children found in a mass grave near Baghdad Violence torture and mayhem in Sri Lanka [9 assaults against Jews and arson attacks on Jewish congregations in France, Sweden and Britain Football hooliganism in Britain Pirates that terrorize the high seas with an arsenal of high-tech weapons And on a slightly less violent, but still very serious scale..
 Real estate scams galore..
 Amoral forces pursuing their own wealth-creating agenda contributing to the present crisis in world’s money markets..global warming and dwindling resources..

 The litany of man's greed, stupidity and inhumanity to his fellow man is a never ending one (citing the above examples are akin to picking a pebble off the face of Mt.
 Everest), yet when told that God is actually going to do something about this miserable planet of ours, we rear up on our hind legs and adopt our best sanctimonious, holier-than-thou, priggish, mealy-mouthed, self-righteous attitude.